drykit-go/testx/README.md

 `TableRunner` runs a series of test cases on a single function.

-For unadic functions (1 parameter, 1 return value), its usage is straightforward:
+For monadic functions (1 parameter, 1 return value), its usage is straightforward:

 ```go
 func isEven(n int) { return n&1 == 0 }